Kiryat Shmona: Security Incidents

-Kiryat Shmona's location in close proximity to the Lebanese border makes it a target for rocket fire cross-border attacks.
+Kiryat Shmona's location close in proximity to the Lebanese border, makes it a target for terrorist cross-border attacks by invasion or missiles.

 On April 11, 1974, the Popular Front for the Liberation of Palestine – General Command (PFLP-GC), sent three militants across the border from Lebanon to Kiryat Shmona.
 They killed eighteen residents of an apartment building, including many children, before being killed in an exchange of fire at the complex, which became known as the Kiryat Shmona massacre.

 The city continued to be the target of attacks, including Katyusha rocket attacks by the Palestine Liberation Organization (PLO) in July 1981, a Katyusha rocket attack by the PLO in March 1986 (killing a teacher and injuring four students and one adult), and further Katyusha rocket attacks by Hezbollah during 1996's Operation Grapes of Wrath.

-On 24/25 June 1999 two residents were killed when Hezbollah fired a salvo of Katyusha rockets into the centre of Kiryat Shimona.
-They were the first fatalities in a cross border attack since 1995 and came during massive Israeli air strikes across Lebanon which caused $52 million damage and killed eleven Lebanese.
+On 24−25 June 1999, two residents were killed when Hezbollah fired a salvo of Katyusha rockets into the centre of Kiryat Shimona.
+They were the first fatalities in a cross border attack since 1995.
 In spite of attacks from Lebanon, the population grew from 11,800 in 1972 to 15,100 in 1983.

 In 2000–2006, the locals enjoyed relative peace but suffered from loud explosions every few weeks because of Hezbollah anti-aircraft cannons fired at Israeli Air Force (IAF) planes flying across the Israeli-Lebanese border.